Notary Background Check: What Shows Up (And How To Pass)

 Keep in mind that although somewhat common in many industries, there is no credit or financial check of any kind required to become a notary.
 The notary check focuses primarily on criminal history.

-Does A Restraining Order Go On Your RecordSometimes–When accompanied by an arrest, yes.
+Does a Restraining Order Appear on Your RecordSometimes–When accompanied by an arrest, yes.

-How Long Does A Misdemeanor Stay On Your RecordYes.
+How Long Does a Misdemeanor Remain on Your RecordYes.
 It stays on the record from 1-7 years, depending on state law.

-Does A Dismissed Case Stay On Your RecordSometimes.
+Can a Dismissed Case Stay on Your RecordSometimes.
 Every state has different laws regarding dismissed charges.

-How Long Does A Felony Stay On Your RecordYes, a felony stays on your record.
+How Long Does a Felony Remain on Your RecordYes, a felony stays on your record.
 But some states offer expungement for some crimes.

-Does A Harassment Order Go On Your RecordSometimes, depending on the situation and court case process.
+Does a Harassment Order Go on Your Personal RecordSometimes, depending on the situation and court case process.

-Do Warnings Go On Your RecordTypically, no, but this depends on the type of warning.
+Do Warnings Show on Your RecordTypically, no, but this depends on the type of warning.

-Does Getting Fired Go On Your RecordNo, being fired does not go on the record, but employers may disclose it.
+Does Getting Fired Appear on Your RecordNo, being fired does not go on the record, but employers may disclose it.

-Does Going To A Mental Hospital Stay On Your RecordThis goes on the health record, but not the criminal one unless accompanied by an arrest.
+Does Going To a Mental Hospital Remain on Your RecordThis goes on the health record, but not the criminal one unless accompanied by an arrest.

-Does A Wellness Check Go On Your RecordSometimes, it depends on the type of check and any incidents related to it.
+Does a Wellness Check Show on Your RecordSometimes, it depends on the type of check and any incidents related to it.

-Does Being Detained Go On Your RecordSometimes, when related to a criminal charge.
+Does Being Detained Appear on Your RecordSometimes, when related to a criminal charge.

-Does A Citation Go On Your RecordA citation can appear on the driving record, depending on severity.
+Does a Citation Appear on Your Personal RecordA citation can appear on the driving record, depending on severity.

-Do Parking Tickets Go On Your RecordNo, non-moving violations don’t show up unless they lead to criminal action.
+Do Parking Tickets Show on Your RecordNo, non-moving violations don’t show up unless they lead to criminal action.

-Does Contempt Of Court Go On Your RecordSometimes, depending on whether the charge is civil or criminal.
+Does Contempt of Court Add on Your RecordSometimes, depending on whether the charge is civil or criminal.

-Does Job Abandonment Go On Your RecordSometimes, but usually only an employer can disclose it.
+Does Job Abandonment Show on Your Personal RecordSometimes, but usually only an employer can disclose it.

-Does An Eviction Go On Your RecordYes, but only if the case proceeds through court.
+Does an Eviction Show on Your RecordYes, but only if the case proceeds through court.

 Once all the background check requirements have been reviewed the best thing to do is to run a background check on yourself.
 Even for individuals who believe they have nothing on their criminal history at all, it’s still important to check as mistakes are still somewhat common.